nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list all employee contact
+1. User requests to list all employee contacts
-2. BistroBoss lists all employee contact
+2. BistroBoss lists all employee contacts

     Use case ends.